SWaeldchen/swaeldchen.github.io/_pages/agenda.md

 ### Outline

-Sparse autoencoders can be used to incentivise monosemanticity {% cite cunningham2023sparse --file agenda %}.
+On the theory side, the question of how concepts are encoded in a resource-efficient way should be investigated further, similar to {% cite scherlis2022polysemanticity --file agenda %}.
+On the practical side, it has been demonstrated that sparse autoencoders can be used to incentivise monosemanticity {% cite cunningham2023sparse --file agenda %}.
+Additionally, using dictionary learning can be used to disentangle an overcomplete features vector basis {% cite bricken2023towards --file agenda %}.
+So far, existing approaches are not fully able to enforce monosemanticity.
+Can the training paradigm be improved further?

+On a different note, Intermediate Layer Decoding, see [this](https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens) and [this](https://www.lesswrong.com/posts/fJE6tscjGRPnK8C2C/decoding-intermediate-activations-in-llama-2-7b) forum discussion, is useful to track the reasoning process of the transformer through the attention layers.
+This technique can be used to speed up the inference {% cite varshney2023accelerating --file agenda %}.
+It should be investigated if decoding the intermediate layers reveals capabilities for planning and intentional reasoning inside the LLM.

 {% bibliography --cited --file agenda.bib --template bib2 %}